SuperSecureHuman/supersecurehuman.github.io/_posts/2023-09-16-Elegance-Of-Keras-and-JAX.md

     overlay_filter: 0.5
 ---

+So, I gave a talk on JAX with Keras for Keras Community day, Coimbatore.
+I am putting the essence of my talk here.

+The codes and the presentation can be found here - <https://github.com/SuperSecureHuman/keras-day>

 ## Keras Core: The Basics

 Keras Core is a newer version of Keras.
 It can work with different systems like JAX, TensorFlow, and PyTorch.
 This means developers can easily change the system they're using without starting from scratch.